 Interview – William Sadler

 Affectionately referring to himself as ‘that actor guy’ in his Instagram handle, William Sadler is a face moviegoers have come to know well over the last few decades.
-Starring in a extensive list of films and television series, Sadler’s career extends from 1990’s Die Hard 2 and 1994’s The Shawshank Redemption to 1995’s Tales from the Crypt: Demon Knight as well as series such as Roswell, Star Trek: Deep Space Nine, Power, The Blacklist, and on and on.
+Starring in an extensive list of films and television series, Sadler’s career extends from 1990’s Die Hard 2 and 1994’s The Shawshank Redemption to 1995’s Tales from the Crypt: Demon Knight, as well as series such as Roswell, Star Trek: Deep Space Nine, Power, The Blacklist, and on and on.

-A modest man, in truth, Sadler has amassed a resume so diverse and so deep, his work would make many working actors salivate.
+A modest man, in truth, Sadler has amassed a resume so diverse and so deep that his work would make many working actors salivate.
 Showing no sign of slowing down, he continues to work regularly and recently joined an all-star cast in the new Horror Action film VFW.
-Joining up alongside the likes of Martin Kove, George Wendt, Stephen Lang, among many others, VFW is the type of film genre fans need to check out.
+Joining up alongside the likes of Martin Kove, George Wendt, and Stephen Lang, among many others, VFW is the type of film genre fans need to check out.
 Taking the time to talk about it all, Sadler sat down to recall his start in acting, discuss his experiences throughout the years, plus more.

-Cryptic Rock – You have had a very impressive career in film and television over the last four plus decades.
+Cryptic Rock – You have had a very impressive career in film and television over the last four-plus decades.
 Briefly tell us, what has your journey been like as an actor?

 20th Century Fox